 Little by little JOSM had been developing, some bugs were fixed, it started to work better, and I began using it.

 Similarly, the issue with localization appeared.
 At that time, the total number of lines that had to be translated reached about 4,000.
 For the language to be in the package, to be included in the main program, at least half of these needed to be translated, no less than 2000 lines.
-At that point several hundred lines had been done.
+At that point, several hundred lines had been done.
 I began translating, localizing JOSM.
 An interesting question raised.
 Some terms needed to be unified throughout the platforms, the website, editors etc. There needed to be integrity.

 While working with JOSM translation, I faced the fact that some things for me were not clear., The terminology and stuff.
-As I said, I was not a GIS specialist by training, it was a purely volunteer participation in the project.
+As I said, I was not a GIS specialist by training, it was purely volunteering participation in the project.
 So I had to turn to the OSM wiki, which contains the interpretation of all the concepts, terms and principles of OSM.
 The wiki version was in English.
 Translations into other languages did exist: German, French, Russian, Polish and Ukrainian… partially.
 I also began to translate wiki pages into Ukrainian.
 First of all for my personal understanding, and of course to help other users that don’t speak English to make their contribution to the project.

 I was using Wikipedia.
 If there were articles related to geography, I found the terms there.
 The names of the projections and the like.
 If there was no such information, I went searching through search engines for definitions.
 If textbooks scans came along, I trying to find definitions to understand how to transfer from English into Ukrainian.